mui/mui-x/docs/data/migration/migration-charts-v6/migration-charts-v6.md

 #### Props

-The Pie Chart `onClick` has been renamed `onItemClick` for consistency with other components.
+The Pie Chart `onClick` prop has been renamed `onItemClick` for consistency with other components.
 The behavior of this prop remains the same.

 ### Animation